romkatv/powerlevel10k/README.md

 If it does, this means the evaluation of `~/.zshrc` terminates prematurely before it reaches the line that sources `~/.p10k.zsh`.
 This most often happens due to syntax errors in `~/.zshrc`.
 These errors get hidden by the configuration wizard screen, so you don't notice them.
 Scroll up in the first configuration wizard screen to see these errors.
-Alternatively, type `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start zsh without automatically running the configuration wizard.
-Once you can see the errors, fix `~/.zshrc` to get rid of them and to ensure that the whole file gets evaluated when you start zsh.
+Alternatively, run `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start zsh without automatically running the configuration wizard.
+Once you can see the errors, fix `~/.zshrc` to get rid of them.

 ### I cannot install the recommended font.
 Help!